 Not so, according to author Sean Hawker, who penned a cover-worthy article on a factory-built PR published in Classic Bike magazine’s December 1994 issue.
 This machine (^ above in racing trim) was presumably a factory-prepped PR imported from Italy by Bryants of Biggleswade and was clocked with rider Charlie Sanby at 155-mph in the 1978 TT.
 Purchased by Roger Hamilton in 1979 after unsuccessfully trying to order one the year before, Hamilton was thrilled after being told each were made to order, half was needed up front and the wait was six-months.
 There’s nothing in writing I’ve found, but with enough sources saying the same thing we’re looking for fire under that PR smoke.
 Good sources say it was possible to buy direct in Mandello, but only after trying to pursuade customers towards the nearest import dealer.
 Created to generate interest and income, accessories are geared for dealership profit and Guzzi’s own published documents strongly suggest the PR kit be installed by a ‘certified technician’.
 There’s no doubt the majority of PRs were kits, but how many secrets can one motorcycle keep?

 That’s where I stand on the project, and here’s hoping this writing shakes some more fruit from the tree.
 With over 5000 Le Mans 850 models produced between 1976-77 it isn’t hard to envision a couple-hundred knocked out in PR tune.
 That is, before the order desk exploded.
 Anyone out there have an original Le Mans 850 homologation doc?
 Some mention the flat-plate tail lamp bracket as an identifier, but I’ll need more to accurately identify a factory PR from the kit version.
 Not surprisingly the varying details illustrate what was available and where, as Bill Ross summarized.
-Most dealers (like Harpers in Missouri) bought what they thought was very cool and/or would sell.
-I’m not the only Guzzi enthusiast interested in this topic, but I’m among the few silly enough to devote this much time to it.
-We’re down to the details.
-More to come.
+Most dealers (like Harpers in Missouri) bought what they thought was cool and/or would sell.
+Judging by the mails and messages, we’re not the only members of the faithful interested in this topic, and the feedback has been amazing.
+Keep it coming!
 Nolan Woodbury